-Outstanding Achievement certificates, Junior Colours ties, Half Colours ties and Full Colours ties are awarded to pupils in recognition of excellent performance or commitment in a school-related extra-curricular activity.
+Outstanding Achievement certificates, Junior Colours ties, Half Colours ties and Full Colours ties are awarded to pupils in recognition of excellent performance or commitment in an extra-curricular activity.

-Awarded to pupils for either a strong commitment to an activity within school for a minimum of 1½ years.
+Awarded to pupils for either a strong commitment to an activity for a minimum of 1½ years.

-Example: Taking part in all enterprise activities on offer for 2 years, reaching the finals in a national 10 pin bowling competition when not representing the school.
+Example: Taking part in all enterprise activities on offer for 2 years.

 The recipient receives a Colours blazer pin and a certificate.

 Awarded for competing or receiving an award at National level or above.
-Example: placed in top three in a Scottish schools event, representing the school at National level.
+Example: placed in top three in a Scottish schools event, competing at National level.
 Award winners are encouraged to represent the school where possible.

 The recipient receives a Junior Colours tie.

 This award is primarily to recognise commitment.
-It is awarded for a strong commitment for a minimum of 2 ½ years to the activity in school and performance of a consistently high standard.
+It is awarded for a strong commitment for a minimum of 2 ½ years to the activity and performance of a consistently high standard.

-Example: Pupils who have continually performed to a high standard over a minimum of 2 ½ years in the School Orchestra, Boys Football Team, helped with the Eco Club, participated fully in Enterprise.
+Example: Pupils who have continually performed to a high standard over a minimum of 2 ½ years in the School Orchestra, local/regional Football Team, helped with the Eco Club, participated fully in Enterprise.

 The recipient receives a Half Colours tie.